twilio/calworkshop/docs/voting.rst

 should count for a single vote.
 We'll use a default dictionary to keep track of votes.

-A defaultdict is a regular dictionary, but with default values for the keys.
+A Python ``defaultdict`` is a regular dictionary, but with default values for the keys.
-For example, a regular dictionary will throw a KeyError if you access a key that doesn't exist.
+For example, a regular dictionary will throw a ``KeyError`` if you access a key that doesn't exist.

 .. code-block:: python